hirasunaryou/finger-controlled-breakout/README.md

 - Palm-center hand tracking is the default, providing stable horizontal control.
 - Optional index-fingertip control for a more direct feel.
 - Pinch gesture (thumb–index) launches or relaunches the ball; Space still works as a keyboard backup.
+- Pinch + paddle contact can now *catch* the ball; release to angle your shot.
+Holding `Space`/`Shift` does the same.
 - Exponential moving average smoothing to reduce jitter in the control signal.
 - Keyboard controls remain available as a fallback for development or `--no-camera`.
 - Tasteful visuals: ball trail and brief hit flash on paddle/brick contact.
+- Start screen shows last/best score, with local best-score persistence.
+- Camera calibration flow (press `C`) to map your personal left/right reach.

 ## Quick start (Windows 11 / Python 3.12)
 1. Ensure Python 3.12 and pip are installed.